 The flowchart below shows you the study appointments that will happen for people in the BuMP study.
 Your usual appointments will also take place.

-We will explain the study and ask for your consent.
-We will let you know if you're in the self-monitoring group or will continue to receive usual care.
+let you know if you're in the self-monitoring group or will continue to receive usual care.

-We will call you at around 30 weeks to check everything is ok.
+applicable) to check everything is ok.

-After birth we will complete questionnaires and collect your BP monitor if you have been monitoring.
+your BP monitor if you have been monitoring.

 Self-monitoring group: taking your blood pressure